-Type 4 all other procedures that may include: pricking, piercing, incising, cauterising and scraping the genital cxxiv.
+Type 4 all other procedures that may include: pricking, piercing, incising, cauterising and scraping the genital area cxxiv.
 FGM brings status/respect to the girl - social acceptance for marriage cxxv.
 Preserves a girl's virginity cxxvi.
-Part of being a woman / rite of passage cxxvi.
-Fait of being a woman / file of passage cxxvii.
+Part of being a woman / rite of passage cxxvii.
 Upholds family honour cxxviii.
 Cleanses and purifies the girl cxxix.
 Gives a sense of belonging to the community cxxx.
 Fulfils a religious requirement cxxxi.
 Perpetuates a custom/tradition cxxxii.
 Helps girls be clean / hygienic cxxxiii.
 Is cosmetically desirable cxxxiv.
 Mistakenly believed to make childbirth easier